mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/data-models-and-exchange.md

 These PlanDefinitions can be found in the [Artifact Index](artifacts.html)

 #### ActivityDefinitions
 To represent the activities that need to be carried out, this implementation guide follows the workflow patterns established by the base FHIR specification.
-Each antigen represented as a PlanDefinition will be processed to produce ActivityDefnitions conform to the FHIR Clinical Practice Guidelines Implementation guide [CPG-ActivityProfiles](http://hl7.org/fhir/uv/cpg/profiles.html#activity-profiles).
+Each antigen represented as a PlanDefinition will be processed to produce ActivityDefinitions conform to the FHIR Clinical Practice Guidelines Implementation guide [CPG-ActivityProfiles](http://hl7.org/fhir/uv/cpg/profiles.html#activity-profiles).

 #### FHIR Library
 The FHIR Library contains a base64 encoded CQL library which represents the decision logic as a series of boolean clauses.
-Each PlanDefinition and Measure will reference a Library from which each decision point can be made and specify which expression from the CQL is used to trigger a decision in PlanDefinition or where to retrieve data to create the MeasureReport in the Measure, repsectively.
+Each PlanDefinition and Measure will reference a Library from which each decision point can be made and specify which expression from the CQL is used to trigger a decision in PlanDefinition or where to retrieve data to create the MeasureReport in the Measure, respectively.

 #### ValueSets
 Many of the ValueSets used in this IG are  from [CPG on FHIR](https://hl7.org/fhir/uv/cpg/) and the [IPS](https://hl7.org/fhir/uv/ips/).
 There are a number of generated ValueSets based on the user scenarios detailed in this IG.